Centreville, Kings, Nova Scotia: Notable residents

 Centreville was home to the 1930s artist, Charles Macdonald, famous for his work in concrete.
 His innovative concrete home in Centreville is now the Charles Macdonald Concrete House Museum.
 Another important Centreville resident was Roscoe Fillmore, a well-known gardener, greenhouse operator, Marxist, and author.
 Macdonald and Fillmore were members of a group of moderate leftists who regularly met in Centreville during the 1930s and 40s and became known as "the Centreville Socialists".

-Businesses

-Centreville is home to several businesses, including: